iglpdc/2014-01-13-uri/07-testing/README.md

 arguments.
 Pick a name that fits your sentence.
 Don't write anything in the function's body yet.

-- Thrid, as you know the name of the function, its arguments, and its return value, you can write some tests.
-Go for tests picking weird situations, and other for which you know the result for sure by other method.
+- Third, as you know the name of the function, its arguments, and its return value, you can write some tests.
+Go for some tests picking weird situations, and others for which you know the result for sure by other method.
 Usually, you will find that you have to make some decisions about your function that you didn't think about it.
 E.g. what is gonna do if an argument is a `NA`: ignore it or throw an error?